 For those pursuing a career as an HVAC engineer, studying mechanical engineering and obtaining a bachelor’s is a must.
 Continuing education courses and obtaining a master’s degree will create far more opportunities for the HVAC engineer.

 Whether you are seeking to work in homes, commercial buildings or for a design firm, a solid foundation based on a great education at one of the North Carolina institutions of learning will put you on the right track for success.
 North Carolina offers quite a promising outlook for those entering the HVAC fields, on all levels.
 Technicians appear to enjoy the best job placement scenario after schooling; however, all HVAC job types enjoy success in their search for employment.

 North Carolina programs have the advantage of appealing to in-state students, as the job prospects are so good.
-Staying in North Carolina after finishing an educational program can be very lucrative, rewarding and provide lots of opportunity for growth and success in an HVAC career.
+Staying in North Carolina after finishing an educational program can be very lucrative, rewarding, and provide lots of opportunities for growth and success in an HVAC career.